snarkhunter/oofcanvas/manual.md

 	python setup.py build install --pythonAPI --magick
 	```

+   * Make sure that you're using Python 2.
+(We're working on an
+     upgrade to Python 3.)
+You may need to explicitly type `python2`
+     when running setup.py.

-   * If you want to install it in a non-standard location, add
+   * If you want to install OOFCanvas in a non-standard location, add
 	 `--prefix=<prefix>` after `install`, where `<prefix>` is the
 	 installation location.
 The default location is system dependent,
 	 but is something like `/usr/local`, where you might not have